 JSON_SERIALIZE

-The JSON_SERIALIZE function takes a HASH, LIST, or structure variable and converts it into a JSON (JavaScript Object Notation) string.
+The JSON_SERIALIZE function takes an IDL variable and converts it into a JSON (JavaScript Object Notation) string.

 This routine is written in the IDL language.
 Its source code can be found in the file json_serialize.pro in the lib subdirectory of the IDL distribution.